10th April, 2020

 In the UK, the National Cyber Security Centre (NCSC) has detected more UK government branded scams relating to COVID-19 than any other subject.
 At the same time, a surge in home working has increased the use of potentially vulnerable services, such as video conferencing, which in turn amplifies the threat to organisations across the board.

-Yesterday, the UK’s National Cyber Security Centre (NCSC) and the US Department of Homeland Security (CISA) issued a joint advisory.
+The UK’s National Cyber Security Centre (NCSC) and the US Department of Homeland Security (CISA) issued a joint advisory.

 Both have observed a large volume of phishing campaigns that use social engineering techniques to persuade potential victims to click on a link or open a file in order to harvest valuable credentials or to deploy malware to compromise devices.